opsmill/infrahub/docs/20_knowledge_base/transformation.md

 - The main Jinja2 template can be in any directory in the repository
 - The GraphQL Query can be imported as well from the Git Repository or can be already existing in the database.

-For Infrahub to automatically import an RFile from a Repository, you must declare it the `.infrahub.yml` file at the root of the repository under the key `rfiles`.
+For Infrahub to automatically import an RFile from a Repository, it must be declare in the `.infrahub.yml` file at the root of the repository under the key `rfiles`.

 ```yaml
 ---